kelly3649/finalProject/README.md

                                                        --  1/24  --
   NEW FEATURES
     Added Merry Go Rounds
+    Now every 200 attraction points, level increases by 1 Made attraction cost for player increase with level Made attractions cost more to ride per level Increase attraction size as level increases
+    Increase the amount of money people spawn with as level increases Added Cheat button (excluvisely for Mr. K!)

   BUG FIXES
     Cleaned up code, easier to add new Attractions

   NEW BUG
   GOALS
+    WERE DONE!!!